Ocean Acidification and Sea Scallops: Predicting Impacts of Climate Change

 The model will connect biogeochemical, population, and economic information to create an integrated assessment model.
 The biogeochemical component will provide environmental data including ocean acidification trends that will feed into the population component in order to predict sea scallop harvest quantities.
 Sea scallop harvest quantities will drive the regional economic component in which scallop fishing and coastal zone policy decisions will affect the population and biogeochemical information.
 The integrated assessment model will be modular so that each component can be refined or replaced as new data and components become available.
 As a web-based interactive tool, the model will enhance decisions by providing managers with visual displays of outcomes based on different choices affecting scallop harvests, environmental conditions, and socioeconomic conditions.

 This project is under the NCCOS Regional Ecosystem Prediction Program (REPP).
 It is supported through the NOAA Ocean Acidification Program.
+The project is led by Dr. Sarah Cooley of the Woods Hole Oceanographic Institution.
+Project partners include Drs.
+Jonathan Hare of the NOAA Northeast Fisheries Science Center and Scott Doney of WHOI.

 Benefits of Our Work